2016 Mong Kok civil unrest: Hong Kong government

 The Hong Kong Police referred to the event as a "riot" and the protestors a "mob".
-"Radical elements have come with self-made weapons and shields and clashed with police," Crusade Yau Siu-kei, deputy Mong Kok district commander said.
+"Radical elements have come with self-made weapons and shields and clashed with police," Crusade Yau Siu-kei, deputy district commander of the Mong Kok district said.
 "The situation ran out of control and became a riot."
-It also said it does not rule out the riot was "organised", claiming that prearranged vehicles were used by protesters to transport equipment.
+He also said it does not rule out the riot was "organised", claiming that prearranged vehicles were used by protesters to transport equipment.

-The police released a statement released at 3:23 am on 9 February, strongly condemning the clashes in Mong Kok, and defending its "resolute actions" including the deployment of batons, pepper spray to stop "unlawful violence acts," and vowed "resolute enforcement actions will be taken against any illegal acts to preserve public order and safeguard public safety."
+The police released a statement released at 3:23 am on 9 February, strongly condemning the clashes in Mong Kok, and defending its "resolute actions" including the deployment of batons, and pepper spray to stop "unlawful violence acts," and vowed "resolute enforcement actions will be taken against any illegal acts to preserve public order and safeguard public safety."
 Another statement released at 6 am said: "Police reiterate that any acts endangering public order and public safety will not be tolerated.
 The Hong Kong community regard that the public should express their views in a rational and peaceful manner.
 Police will take enforcement actions decisively on law-breaking behaviours."

 The Hong Kong government condemned the protests, saying "mobs have taken part in a riot in Mong Kok, attacking police officers on duty and media covering the incident at the site" in a statement.
 It stated that "the mobs would be apprehended and brought to justice."

-Chief Executive Leung Chun-ying justified the police firing of warning shots, as the rioters had attacked policemen who were already injured and lying on the ground.
+Then Chief Executive Leung Chun-ying justified the police firing of warning shots, as the rioters had attacked policemen who were already injured and lying on the ground.
 "Any big city facing a similar nature of events would classify it as a riot, not just for the government but society as a whole," he said.
 "The police exercised maximum restraint" when compared with other western countries.